Why become a Design-Integrated business?

 New research on design integration

 Limina surveyed more than 100 design and user experience (UX) decision-makers across a variety of sectors, including biotech, software, ﬁntech, and professional services, to ﬁnd out how they view design and UX, and what role it plays in their company’s success.
-This quantitative research was supported by ten phone interviews with design and UX leaders from recognized brands, including Google, MicroStrategy, ADP, Geico, Capital One, Atlassian, Slalom Consulting, and The Team W. The research report, “The 2020 Design-Integration Report: 6 Best Practices to Build Design-Integrated Businesses that Win,” sheds insight on how business leaders can achieve Design-Integration into their companies, and how UX and design professionals can demonstrate their business value.
+This quantitative research was supported by ten phone interviews with design and UX leaders from recognized brands, including Google, MicroStrategy, ADP, Geico, Capital One, Atlassian, Slalom Consulting, and The Team W. The research report, “The 2020 Design-Integration Report: 6 Best Practices to Build Design-Integrated Businesses that Win,” sheds insight on how business leaders can achieve Design-Integration into their companies, and how UX and design professionals can demonstrate their AnchorHere and their value.

 3 Tactical Steps to Get Started Today